10 Largest Cities In Virginia

 If you are a fan of seafood, this is a great place to be.
 Chesapeake has lovely restaurants and even more beautiful views to take in.
 It’s currently the 10th largest city on the Mid-Atlantic grid, so it’s definitely large, even if it has more of a small-town feel.

-With a population of around 240,000, Arlington is a surprising name for many to see on this list.
+With a population of around 238,643, Arlington is also one of the biggest cities in Virginia by population.
 This Virginia city does not feel like a city by any means.
 It feels more like a large, semi-crowded town.
 But it’s highly dense and also a major city.

 If you want to live here, watch out.
 This has a high price tag and a high quality of living.
 It’s known for having tons of American patriot spots.
 People note that it’s a great place to live.